Falconne/cygenv/README.md

 cygenv
 ======

 Bash customisation for Cygwin, Linux and OSX, specifically for Git use.
+Includes vundle setup for vim.

-# Installation
+# Cygwin Installation
 ## Windows
 Clone this repo and run `bash_install_win.bat`.
 That is all.
 This script automatically:
   1. installs Cygwin, or updates any existing installation in `C:\Cygwin`, with required packages.